-The most fundamental element of a child-specific approach lies in the assessing of an individual as a 'child', activating a number of procedural and legal guarantees in EU and human rights law.274 Article 13(2) requires that, where the age of a person subject to trafficking is uncertain and there are reasons to believe they are under 18 years, that person should be presumed to be a child and receive immediate assistance, support and protection.
-Despite the importance of such assessments it was recently observed that Tusla (the Child and Family Agency) does not currently have approved internal guidelines on age-assessments for use in determining the age of unaccompanied minors or separated children referred to their service by the International Protection Office.275
+The most fundamental element of a child-specific approach lies in the assessing of an individual as a 'child', activating a number of procedural and legal guarantees in EU and human rights law.
+Article 13(2) requires that, where the age of a person subject to trafficking is uncertain and there are reasons to believe they are under 18 years, that person should be presumed to be a child and receive immediate assistance, support and protection.
+Despite the importance of such assessments it was recently observed that Tusla (the Child and Family Agency) does not currently have approved internal guidelines on age-assessments for use in determining the age of unaccompanied minors or separated children referred to their service by the International Protection Office.

 Until 2016, the age assessment procedure in Ireland was dealt with under section 8 of the Refugee Act 1996.
 Despite the introduction of some improvements in the age assessment procedure under the International Protection 2015 Act(such as the requirement that the best interests of the child shall be a primary consideration) practitioners in the area have expressed concern in relation to a number of aspects of the age assessment procedure.
 State agencies, such as International Protection Office encountering potentially minor victims, refer cases for age assessment to Tusla.
-However, Tusla takes the view that any assessment undertaken by them is for the purposes of the Child Care Act 1991 only.
-It is therefore unclear whether the provisions of the 2015 Act in relation to age assessment are being fully observed.
+However, Tusla takes the view that any assessment undertaken by them is for the purposes of the 2015 Act in relation to age assessment are being fully observed.